sms2015/R-NYS-Real-Estate-Tax-Project/README.txt

-New York Property Taxes vs Inflation and Income, 2011 vs 2004
+New York State Property Taxes vs Inflation and Income, 2011 vs 2004

 PROJECT SCOPE
 This project analyzes property tax rate changes in New York State counties and how these